 IMPORTANT NOTE: Before past Wild Mushroom Fairs we have always offered two or more forays to gather specimens for display.
 Unfortunately, this year we have not yet been able to secure permission to gather specimens in the Santa Monica Mountains west of Los Angeles.
 We are still trying to obtain permission for a foray, but up to this time we have been unsuccessful.
 Please check this page later in the week in case we are able to offer a foray in the Santa Monica Mountains.

-Please participate in one of these forays.
+Please participate in the foray.
 If you have a friend, relative or co-worker interested in mushrooms they are also invited-- they need not be a member to participate.
 Members and the public are also encouraged to bring in mushrooms they find around their homes or in their neighborhoods.
-A signed liability release will be required to participate in the forays.
+A signed liability release will be required to participate in the foray.

 General Guidelines for ALL Fair Forays (Please Read)

 Please wear sturdy, comfortable shoes, long pants and a long sleeved shirt.
 Even if the weather is warm these will help protect against poison oak or prickly shrubs.
 A hat is recommended.
 Bring a lunch, water and warm clothing.
 Bring a basket or other sturdy container (no plastic bags, please) for your finds and a knife or trowel for digging.